Felicity Huffman, In Tears, Pleads Guilty In College Bribery Scandal

 In Sloane's case, prosecutors are recommending a year in prison and $75,000 in fines.

-Pleading non guilty
+Pleading not guilty

 Other defendants in the case, including Hollywood star Lori Loughlin and her husband, Mossimo Giannulli, are pleading not guilty and fighting the charges.